-Kennon joined the firm in May 2011, after serving as the rules attorney for the Supreme Court of Texas.
+Kennon joined the firm in 2011, after working as the rules attorney for the Supreme Court of Texas, an associate at Baker Botts LLP, and a law clerk to former Chief Justice Wallace B. Jefferson of the Supreme Court of Texas.
 Her service as the rules attorney gives her a unique understanding of statewide and local rules of practice and procedure, as well as the disciplinary standards that govern lawyers who practice in Texas.
 She has published books and law-review articles on Texas discovery practices.

 Kennon’s law practice focuses on general civil litigation and complex commercial litigation.
 She also handles appeals periodically and advises clients on rule-related matters, including ethical obligations.
 She has represented a broad range of clients, including governmental entities, businesses (foreign and domestic), lawyers, judges, and individuals.
 At the trial level, she represents plaintiffs and defendants.
 To appeals, she brings experience handling appeals, as well as experience gained as a law clerk, the rules attorney, and an intern to Justice Mack Kidd of the Third Court of Appeals.